All Episodes

 Why does it have to be wasted on Bush?

-Now, the bottom line on this is uh Clinton had his disaster.
+Now, the bottom line on this is Clinton had his disaster.

 It was the Oklahoma City bombing.

-Now, Halpern is writing, there's it's it's a piece today.
+Now, Halpern is writing, it's a piece today.

 It's all about what does Obama have to do to come back?

-Halper says, hey, if there's another 9-11, another Oklahoma City bombing, if people get killed, that might be what it takes to bring Obama back.
+Halpern says, hey, if there's another 9-11, another Oklahoma City bombing, people get killed, that might be what it takes to bring Obama back.

-Well, Claire McCaskill, she's I think she goes to the same school as Alan Grayson.
+Well, Claire McCaskill, I think she goes to the same school as Alan Grayson.

 She keeps saying they're giving money to millionaires and billionaires.

-This is what they all, this is this is their latest mantra.
+This is what they all, this is their latest mantra.

-Is that is that what's happening here for extend these Bush tax rates?
+Is that what's happening here if we extend these Bush tax rates?

-Washington News, White House Congress reportedly neared deal to extend all Bush-era tax cuts.
+Washington News, White House Congress reportedly near a deal to extend all Bush-era tax cuts.

-Media reports uh, including stories and all three network newscasts describe the White House and Congress very close to a deal to extend temporarily all Bush era tax cuts.
+Media reports, including stories in all three network newscasts, describe the White House and Congress very close to a deal to extend temporarily all Bush-era tax cuts.

-ABC's World News tonight reported the president's preparing to break one of his biggest campaign promises, as it appears Republicans will get all the tax cuts extended.
+ABC's World Old News tonight reported the president's preparing to break one of his biggest campaign promises as it appears Republicans will get all the tax cuts extended.

-In a second story, ABC's World News Tonight said the White House views this as the best, last best chance to get priorities passed, including extending unemployment benefits.
+In a second story, ABC's World Old News tonight said the White House views this as the best, last best chance to get priorities passed, including extending unemployment benefits.

 But the flip side is this is happening while Democrats still control Congress.